Investigating Efficient Learning and Compositionality in Generative LSTM Networks: Introduction

 Despite numerous recent success stories with Deep Learning (DL) \cite{LeCun.2015} including game playing as well as image and speech recognition, over the last years various limitations in DL have been uncovered.
 One important issue lies in the fact that DL algorithms lack mechanisms that lead to the development of hierarchical, generative structures in a natural way \cite{marcus2018deep}.
 Current DL algorithms essentially learn correlations between features on a flat plane.
 When dealing with hierarchical problems, approximations are applied, which are often incorrect and do not generalize well.
 As a result, DL algorithms are still easily fooled \cite{Nguyen:2015} and are not particularly or naturally noise-robust \cite{Geirhos:2018}.

-Following the same line of reasoning, \citeA{lake2018still} stated that Recurrent Neural Networks (RNNs) do not develop compositional representations.
+Following the same line of reasoning, Lake and colleagues \citeA{lake2018still} stated that Recurrent Neural Networks (RNNs) do not develop compositional representations.
 That is, they are not able to parse an object or event into its components and flexibly recombine them in novel ways, making generalization hard, especially when training and test sets differ significantly.
-A related phenomenon was also analyzed by \citeA{otte2019}, showing that the compositional disentanglement of superimposed dynamics is only possible when additional inductive learning biases of modularization and error distribution are added to the standard backpropagation through time weight adaptation mechanism in RNNs.
+A related phenomenon was also analyzed by Otte and colleagues \citeA{otte2019}, showing that the compositional disentanglement of superimposed dynamics is only possible when additional inductive learning biases of modularization and error distribution are added to the standard backpropagation through time weight adaptation mechanism in RNNs.

 In the light of these current DL deficiencies, one may state that there exist two different kinds of artificial intelligence (AI) systems: ones that are inspired by human cognition and ones that are not.
 Current DL techniques are mostly of the second type.
-Accordingly, \citeA{marcus2018deep} and \citeA{lake2017building} propose that in order to overcome the flaws of current DL systems, researchers should apply human intelligence as a model for AI systems. \citeA{marcus2018deep} advises against using findings of the human brain, since the insights of neuroscience are not yet advanced enough.
+Accordingly, Marcus \citeA{marcus2018deep} and Lake et al. \citeA{lake2017building} propose that in order to overcome the flaws of current DL systems, researchers should apply human cognition as a model for AI systems.
+Marcus \citeA{marcus2018deep} advises against using findings of the human brain, since the insights of neuroscience are not yet advanced enough.
 He even assumes that we will need advanced AI systems to understand the human brain in the future.
 In his view, cognitive science and developmental psychology are more promising models than neuroscience, since they already provide helpful insights into human intelligence.

-In line with this argument, \citeA{hassabis2017neuroscience}, \citeA{lake2018still}, and \citeA{marcus2018deep} identify several key areas of cognition, in which human intelligence still outperforms artificial intelligence.
+In line with this argument, Hassabis et al. \citeA{hassabis2017neuroscience}, Lake et al. \citeA{lake2018still}, and Marcus \citeA{marcus2018deep} identify several key areas of cognition, in which human intelligence still outperforms artificial intelligence.
 These include intuitive physics and folk psychology, imagination, reasoning, and planning, as well as learning efficiency.
 Here we focus on imagination and efficient learning.